 Drought Response Program: Squaxin Island Tribe

-Under this proposal, counties would develop a water conservation plan for permit exempt wells to be implemented when droughts are declared.
-The plan would also direct Ecology to develop and implement a compliance and enforcement program.
+This proposal has three elements: 1) drought water use restrictions from RCW 90.94; 2) a water conservation plan for permit exempt wells to be implemented when droughts are declared (being discussed statewide); and 3) a compliance and enforcement program.

-This plan will continue to be developed, particularly regarding compliance.
+There was general support for a drought response element to the plan, particularly for the drought use limitations in the law and an education program.
+There was disagreement over including a compliance element.

+Next Steps: The Discussion will continue with the Counties regarding compliance.
+Ecology’s role will need further discussion by management.
 Potential to use this proposal as an adaptive management tool.

-Potential to further discuss roles with Mason and Thurston Counties as well as Ecology.

 Upgrade Well Reporting: Squaxin Island Tribe